Looking to let your property in Bristol?

 1) The first step is to call us for a no obligation chat about your situation, your property and your goals and expectations.
 We can give you advice on all aspects of renting, and can book you in for a free valuation or provide you with a brochure describing our services in more detail.

 2) At the valuation, we can talk in further depth about the rental value and any suggested improvements that may be required prior to rental including any work required to comply with any industry specific laws or legislation.
 We can talk through your individual requirements and answer any questions you may have.
 We recommend you talk to other agents to get a feel for the type of agency you would like to place your business with – each agent can work very differently to the next.
-We have a family based ethos and are not target or profit driven – customer service is at the heart of what we do – and we are passionate about doing our jobs well.
+Our landlord services in Bristol cover our family based ethos and we are not target or profit driven – customer service is at the heart of what we do – and we are passionate about doing our jobs well.

-3) If you decide to proceed with us, we will confirm your choice of package and send you a terms of business.
+3) If you decide to proceed with our landlord services here in Bristol, we will confirm your choice of package and send you a terms of business.
 We will then arrange to visit again to take marketing photos if the property is ready to market.
 If not, we can work with you using your own or our contractors to carry out any work needed.
 We can take a set of keys to be logged into our secure system if we need to meet to give access for various jobs.

 4) An Energy Performance Certificate (EPC) will be required for marketing purposes so this will be carried out if necessary.